-You’re not alone if you suffer from pain and discomfort due to TMJ.
+You're not alone if you suffer from pain and discomfort due to TMJ.
 Around 10 million people in the United States deal with TMJ disorders.
 This condition can cause mild to severe pain along with additional unpleasant symptoms.
+Living with TMJ presents many challenges.
+Knowing the things that make TMJ worse can help you manage your discomfort.

 This blog will discuss the top eight TMJ-aggravating habits that you can avoid in the future.
 Learn different techniques to combat your worsening TMJ symptoms and alleviate your pain.